 - KYC portability – making the completed KYCs portable between financial institutions can also provide huge benefits to the customers as well as the newer banks.
-It would make switching banks easier and much faster and will thus likely enhance customer experience a lot.
+It would make switching banks much simpler and faster and will thus likely enhance customer experience a lot.

-- Financial instructions using eIDs can really propel the digitisation revolution and encourage its use in other sectors as well.
+- Financial instructions using eIDs can really propel the digitization revolution and encourage its use in other sectors as well.

-eIDAS enabled digital on-boarding solutions can provide a faster, cheaper and safer method to build new client relationships.
+eIDAS-enabled digital on-boarding solutions can provide a quicker, less expensive, and more secure method to build new client relationships.
 By making the process less cumbersome, it will engender more competition as financial institutions put their best foot forward to retain their clients.
-Finally, it provides a true single market experience across the EU and ensures robust regulatory and legal compliance.
+Finally, it provides a true single-market experience throughout the EU and ensures regulatory and legal conformity.

-In Part 2, we will look at the actual process that is followed currently and a few examples of the nifty tools and tricks that some banks, financial institutions and even independent app developers are using to digitize the customer on-boarding process.
+In Part 2, we will examine the real process that is followed currently and provide a few examples of the nifty tools and tricks that some banks, financial institutions, and even independent app developers are using to digitize the customer on-boarding process.